pierangeloc/ray-tracer-zio/pres/deckset.md

 ---

 # Functional Effects
 ^ How do we deal with this in a functional way?
-We separate the description from the execution, having a data type that _describes the computation
+We separate the description from the execution, having a data type that _describes_ what we want to do
 Then we provide this data type with (pretty standard) mechanism to chain/transform the computation, classical `map`/`flatMap`

 ![left fit](img/bread.jpg)